By Mr. TWS

 Au revoir, Paris!

-Disclosure: A portion of our luxurious stay was hosted by the Four Seasons Hotel George V, Paris.
+Disclosures: Thanks to Four Seasons Hotel George V, Paris for the luxurious hospitality.
 Our delicious Paris Cooking Class: French Christmas Menu was sponsored by Viator.